 There are also rules about how you acquire and manage data, including:

-• Obtaining consent from clients to process their data.
+- Obtaining consent from clients to process their data

-• Ensuring the methods for obtaining and storing data are secure and confidential.
+- Ensuring the methods for obtaining and storing data are secure and confidential

-• Providing clients with access to whatever personal data you keep on them.
+- Providing clients with access to whatever personal data you keep on them

-Businesses who fail to protect their customer data can face large penalties of up to €10 million, or 2% of annual turnover – whichever is higher.
+This means it’s your responsibility to manage any potential vulnerabilities in data storage.
+Businesses who fail to protect their customer data can face large penalties – up to €10 million, or 2% of annual turnover – whichever is higher.
 A data leak can end up costing you a lot more than your reputation.

 Top practices for keeping client data secure